office-of-ug-studies

 Reporting

-Poster Session: All UG Summer Research Scholars will be expected to present their research at a UG Student Summer Research Scholars Poster Session in the Fall, tentatively scheduled for during Family Weekend.
+Poster Session: All UG Summer Research Scholars will be expected to present their research at a UG Student Summer Research Scholars Poster Session in the Fall, tentatively scheduled for the Family Weekend.
 All posters should be approved and submitted by the sponsoring faculty mentor.
 More details will be provided during the Fall term.
 Mentors should note that by submitting the poster, they are granting approval for the poster to be presented publicly.
+The faculty research mentor is expected to be present during the poster session, and provide feedback to their research students.

 Note that mentors whose SRS students fail to submit their research report, abstract and/or poster by the stated deadlines might be ineligible to receive SRS funding in the future.